GabryOsas/GabryLibs/README.md

 public void onActionBar(PlayerReceivedActionBarEvent e){
-e.getPlayer(); //Useful to set the message when the player join. e.getActionBarMessage(); //Useful for taking the message. e.setActionBarMessage; //Useful for setting the message.
+e.getPlayer(); //Useful to set the message when the player join. e.getActionBarMessage(); //Useful for taking the message. e.setActionBarMessage(); //Useful for setting the message.
 }
 ```
 # Explanation ColorAPI